 As a retired employee or a dependent of a retired employee, who is an eligible beneficiary of Medicare, you must maintain coverage in Medicare Part A and Medicare Part B. Part A is an entitlement program and is available without payment of a premium to most individuals.

 Part B is the supplementary medical insurance program that covers physician services, outpatient laboratory and x-ray tests, durable medical equipment and outpatient hospital care.
 Part B requires payment of a monthly premium.

-Most Medicare-eligible retired employees and Medicare-eligible dependents of retired employees have coverage through PEIA's Medicare Advantage Plan.
-PEIA provides this Special Medicare Plan to cover members who have access issues with the PEIA Medicare Advantage Plan, and members who become eligible for Medicare in the middle of a plan year.
+Most Medicare-eligible retired employees and Medicare-eligible dependents of retired employees have coverage through the Humana/PEIA MAPD Plan.
+PEIA provides this Special Medicare Plan to cover members who have access issues with the Humana/PEIA MAPD Plan, and members who become eligible for Medicare in the middle of a plan year.
 Most members are enrolled in the Special Medicare Plan for less than a year.
-For those who become eligible for Medicare in the middle of a plan year, and are transferred to the PEIA Medicare Advantage Plan on the following July 1.
+For those who become eligible for Medicare in the middle of a plan year, they stay in the Special Medicare Plan for the balance of that plan year, and are transferred to the PEIA Medicare Advantage Plan on the following January 1.
 Those who become eligible for the Special Medicare plan during a plan year have the right to request immediate enrollment in the Humana plan.
 Call PEIA for details.